-Efforts will be made to balance the board with two directors elected from each Indiana Department of Transportation (INDOT) District (La-Porte, Ft.
+Efforts will be made to balance the board with two directors elected from each Indiana Department of Transportation (INDOT) District (LaPorte, Ft.
 Wayne, Crawfordsville, Greenfield, Vincennes, and Seymour) to ensure representation by geographical location.
+This "balance" may not be possible, however, if qualified individuals are not available to serve.
 One of the directors from each INDOT District will represent sand and gravel interests; the other director will represent crushed stone interests.
 Dual representation by a particular company on the ESC Board of Directors will not be permitted.
 The term of office of each of these directors will be three years.